nawshad/PDFMetadataExtractor/myREADME.md

  - run setup, with a file existing in pdf dir under root dir.
  - specify which labels to extract and their corresponding configurations or key, value pairs see for example: in pdf_classes.py "Document" class attributes.
  - TODO: study how pdfminer works.
+See database Table "Document" and make one label.json file having the key (see table columns) and dummy corresponding values.